 We use the Dermapen for our microneedling.
 It has 12 very tiny needles that, when moved across the skin, create thousands of microscopic punctures through the epidermis and into the dermis layer of the skin.
-The depth of needle penetration is varied for the skin condition being treated.
+The depth of needle penetration depends on the skin condition.
 The body responds as if it has been wounded/injured by producing new collagen and elastin and sending it to the treatment areas.
 These proteins rejuvenate the skin by filling fine lines, plumping the skin, improving texture and firmness, and lessening the appearance of scars and stretch marks.

 We start our Dermapen microneedling procedures by applying topical anesthetic to the treatment areas.
 Microneedling is usually done on the face, but is also effective on the neck and chest.
 Next, we select the needle length based on the skin issue.
 For instance, when treating acne scars and stretch marks, we select 1.5-2.0 mm needles.
 For aging skin and wrinkles, we use a 0.5-1.0 mm needle length.

-The Dermapen is then moved across the treatment areas, piercing the skin at a 90-degree angle.
+The aesthetician will move the Dermapen across the treatment areas, piercing the skin at a 90-degree angle.
 We use a specific coverage pattern to ensure even penetration, and cover most areas at least twice.
 The punctures create a channel through the epidermis down into the dermis, but they are microscopic holes surrounded by untouched, healthy tissue.
 Because of this, the punctures begin to heal immediately and are usually closed within just a couple of hours.

 Because it triggers a wound-healing response, microneedling is very effective on many skin problems.
-Plus, unlike laser treatments, microneedling can be used on all skin tones without risking hyperpigmentation.
+Unlike laser treatments, microneedling is good for all skin tones without risking hyperpigmentation.